eislab-cps/d7024e/tutorials/2-understanding-helloworld/README.md

 **Build Automation**: The `Makefile` provides standardized commands for common development tasks, ensuring consistent builds and testing across team members.

-**Easy Extension**: Whether you need to add new business logic, CLI commands, or external integrations, the structure provides clear places for each type of code.
+**Easy Extension**: Whether you need to add new application logic, CLI commands, or external integrations, the structure provides clear places for each type of code.

 This architecture scales well from simple CLI tools to complex distributed systems, as demonstrated by its adoption in major projects like Kubernetes and Docker.